-The principal results are shown in Figure 1, which shows a marked increase in the probability of not returning in the last few seconds of the auction.
-Figure 1 simply plots a locally weighted scatter-plot smoothing of not returning against minutes remaining when outbid conditional on winning with five minutes remaining in the auction.
+The principal results are shown graphically in Figure 1, which shows a marked increase in the probability of not returning in the last few seconds of the auction.
+It plots a locally weighted smooth of not returning against minutes remaining when outbid conditional on winning with five minutes remaining in the auction.

 To make the suggested results of Figure 1 concrete, we estimate probit regressions assessing the impact of being 'sniped', or outbid by late bidding, on future behavior.
 Figure 1 demonstrates a distinct jump in the probability of leaving the platform if outbid in the last few seconds of the auction.
-We codify this discrete jump by generating a binary variable that indicates whether the first time bidder was outbid in the last three seconds.14 We then regress an indicator for whether the user does not participate in an eBay auction within 12 months of being outbid on an indicator for whether or not the time of outbid was within three seconds of the close of the auction.
-We limit the regression to all auctions where the new bidder was still winning with one minute remaining.15
+We then regress an indicator for whether the user does not participate in an eBay auction within 12 months of being outbid on an indicator for whether or not the time of outbid was within three seconds of the close of the auction.14 We limit the regression to all auctions where the new bidder was still winning with one minute remaining.15

 Table 3 presents the probit estimates of marginal effects of sniped on failure to return from several specifications.
 Column 1 presents the estimates without any controls and indicates a 3.3 percentage point increase in the probability of not returning.
-This confirms that the increase in not returning as outbid time approaches zero shown in Figure 1, which rises from 48 percent to 51 percent is a statistically significant relationship.
+This confirms that the increase in not returning as outbid time approaches zero shown in Figure 1, which rises from 48 percent to 51 percent, is a statistically significant relationship.
 This estimate is unconditional, and since sniping is not a random occurrence, there are a variety of confounders we first try to address with controls.